-The transportation and other services income decreased from approximately HK\$3.1 million for the year ended 31 December 2020 to approximately HK\$0.1 million for the year ended 31 December 2021.
-The decrease was mainly due to less transportation service provided to customers.
+The transportation and other services income increased from approximately HK\$0.1 million for the year ended 31 December 2021 to approximately HK\$0.3 million for the year ended 31 December 2022.
+The increment was mainly due to more transportation service provided to customers.